 - If this is an AOL issue

-- Go Settings > Mail> and select your AOL.com account > SMTP from the Account Info Page > SMTP from the SMPT Page >
+- Go Settings > Accounts & Passwords (for older iOS: Mail)> and select your AOL.com account > Account > SMTP from the Account Info Page > SMTP from the SMPT Page >

 - And make sure that the Host Name is smtp.aol.com.

-- Further make sure your username and password are correct and added in the Outgoing Mail server
+- Further, make sure your username and password are correct and added to the Outgoing Mail server

 - Make sure that Authentication is set to Password and make sure that Server Port is 587